DAY 1, October 19, 2019 | Marrakech

 Welcome to Morocco!

-Your journey begins in Marrakech, the ochre city that gave the country its name, this exotic and friendly city is known also as the Pearl of the South.
-Marrakech showcases all of the magic and diversity that Morocco has to offer.
-You will be met by your Ground Operator and taken by private transfer to check into your hotel.
+Your journey begins in Marrakech, the ochre city that gave the country its name.
+Also known as the Pearl of the South, Marrakech showcases all of the magic and diversity that Morocco has to offer.
+Upon arrival, you will be met by your Ground Operator and taken by private transfer to check into your hotel.

-Welcome dinner this evening will be enjoyed at the hotel.
+Enjoy the welcome dinner this evening at the hotel.

-Today you are invited to Explore Marrakech; renowned for its architectural wonders, historical monuments, the mystical medina and its thrilling souks.
+Today you are invited to explore Marrakech, a former imperial city renowned for its architectural wonders, historical monuments, mystical medina, and thrilling souks.

 You will also visit the famous Jardin Majorelle (Majorelle Gardens), originally designed in 1924 by French artist Jacques Majorelle.
-After taking up residence in Marrakech, Majorelle transformed the property’s existing garden into a tropical paradise, surrounded by vivid cobalt blue buildings with verdant exotic groves, lily-covered pools and enormous sculptural cactuses.
-After Majorelle’s death, the property was purchased by the famous Couture fashion designer Yves Saint-Laurent who established a trust to protect the future existence of the gardens.
+After taking up residence in Marrakech, Majorelle transformed the property’s existing garden into a tropical paradise, surrounded by vivid cobalt blue buildings with verdant exotic groves, lily-covered pools, and enormous sculptural cacti.
+After Majorelle’s death, the property was purchased by the famous Couture fashion designer Yves Saint-Laurent, who established a trust to protect the future existence of the gardens.

-Then visit YSL museum, new in Marrakech, near to Majorelle Garden, it is a place where the most precious YSL works are gathered.
-50 years after they discovered the colors of Marrakech, Yves Saint Laurent & Pierre Bergé fell in love with the colors of the city and where they spent the most beautiful years of their life.
-The Museum, a 43,000-square-foot building, was designed by the Paris-based firm Studio KO.
-Inspired by the contemporary and Moroccan architecture, blues and greens on one side of the entrance hall, reds and tangerines on the other.
-After being carefully selected by Pierre Bergé, the museum will gather thousands of articles of clothing and haute couture accessories, more than 5000 dresses and 15000 Haute couture accessories.
-The museum has a bookshop, research library, an auditorium and a cafe serving French-leaning fare with a terrace overlooking a reflection pool.
+Then visit Yves Saint Laurent (YSL) museum.
+This museum is where the most precious YSL works are gathered.
+50 years after they discovered the colors of Marrakech, Yves Saint Laurent & Pierre Bergé fell in love with the colors of the city where they spent the most beautiful years of their life.
+The museum, a 43,000-square-foot building, was designed by the Paris-based firm Studio KO.
+After being carefully selected by Pierre Bergé, the museum gathered thousands of articles of clothing and haute couture accessories, more than 5,000 dresses and 15,000 Haute couture accessories.
+The museum has a bookstore, a research library, an auditorium, and a cafe serving French-leaning fare with a terrace overlooking a reflection pool.

 Return to your hotel for an evening at leisure.